Devilblader87/Test/README.md

 4. Start the app with `python3 app.py`.
 5. Open `http://localhost:5000` in your browser.
 Ensure cookies are enabled so the CSRF token works.
+   Submitting forms or AJAX requests without the CSRF token will result in a **400 Bad Request** error.

 ### Usage
 - Fill in the server host, port and RCON password.